XueFuzhao/OpenMoE/README.md

 git clone https://github.com/XueFuzhao/OpenMoE.git
 bash OpenMoE/script/run_pretrain.sh
 ```
 2. **On GPUs:** [ColossalAI](https://github.com/hpcaitech/ColossalAI/tree/main/examples/language/openmoe) provides a PyTorch + GPU implementation for OpenMoE and has optimized expert parallel strategies.
 However, we have recently noticed some issues[#5163](https://github.com/hpcaitech/ColossalAI/issues/5163),[#5212](https://github.com/hpcaitech/ColossalAI/issues/5212) raised about convergence problems.
-We are actively following up on these concerns and will soon update our training tutorials.
+We are actively following up on these concerns and will soon update our GPU training tutorials.

 ### Evaluation with TPU/GPU
 1. **On TPUs:** Get a TPU-vm and run the following code to evaluate model on the BIG-bench-Lite.